Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information:

-- Contact number: 0412345678
+- Phone number: 0412345678

 Summary:

 - Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Proven ability to work in a team and an excellent ability to communicate.
+Expertise in working in an organisation and possess good communication skills.

 Education: